Our low-cost classes and workshops are led by established, progressive dance artists.

 In the wake of COVID-19, Movement Research partners with the Trisha Brown Dance Company to host a $10 online weekly Company Class through Zoom taught by a rotating cast of current and former company members.

-[Virtual] Trisha Brown Dance Company Class with Patrick McGrath
+[In-person] Trisha Brown Dance Company with Wendy Perron

 Dark Room Ballet

 Hosted by Movement Research, Dark Room Ballet is taught by Krishna Washburn and designed specifically for the educational needs of blind and visually impaired people.